MethodAtlas

 Clarke, D., Pailanir, D., Athey, S., & Imbens, G. (2024).
 On Synthetic Difference-in-Differences and Related Estimation Methods in Stata.

-Clarke and colleagues developed the sdid Stata package for implementing synthetic DID, providing detailed documentation and empirical examples.
+Clarke and colleagues develop the sdid Stata package for implementing synthetic DID, providing detailed documentation and empirical examples.
 This paper makes the method accessible to applied researchers and demonstrates implementation with real policy evaluation data.

 Porreca, Z. (2022).
 Synthetic Difference-in-Differences Estimation with Staggered Treatment Timing.